-- The producer or distributor of the film must register online at the Academy's Awards Submissions site, submissions.oscars.org, and inform the Academy of the details of the film's qualifying run before the run begins. - 2.
-Entrants (including non-U.S. entrants) must complete the online submission form and submit to the Academy 50 DVDs of the entry, without trailers or other extraneous material, capable of playing on Region 0/NTSC standard definition DVD players, and all other required materials by 5 p.m.
+- 1. The producer or distributor of the film must register online at the Academy's Awards Submissions site, submissions.oscars.org, and inform the Academy of the details of the film's qualifying run before the run begins. - 2.
+Entrants (including non-U.S. entrants) must complete the online submission form and submit to the Academy the digital content delivery of the film and 100 DVDs of the entry, without trailers or other extraneous material, capable of playing on Region 0/NTSC standard definition DVD players, and all other required materials and required signatures by 5 p.m.
 PT on the dates listed in Paragraph IV.A.4 above.
 DVDs must be in individual paper sleeves and must include the title, running time and director name only.
 No artwork, contact information, company name or film logo is acceptable on the DVD labels or sleeves.